 - When you pay for such a search, you must accept that it may turn over the bad news that your idea has already been patented.

 - Any search, even a professional one, cannot deliver an iron-clad promise that a patent for your creation does not already exist.
-The goal is to get the best information you can with roughly an 80% certainty.
+The goal is to get the best information you can with roughly 80% certainty.
 It is never possible to get access to all historical or regional records or to request claims from all people.
-To seek out a higher certainty could cost thousands more dollars.
+To seek out a higher certainty could cost thousands of more dollars.
 To be definite may take millions.